lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 build-phase
   As above, for the build phase: it is the limit on the time used for the building and testing of all the projects.
+This is particularly useful if you would like to perform extraction but don't proceed to the build stage: you can just specify "0 seconds" for this timeout.

 dbuild:
   This is the overall maximum duration for the entire dbuild run, including